arc-space/arc-whitepaper/roadmap.md

 ---
 ## Season 2 - Adventures Ahead

-With all the technicals in place and the initial conflict behind us, it is time to look back at the events in the past.
-The goal of Season 2 will be to play on history and move the story forward.
-To this end, we will be looking at old and new players alike, based on their history and goals we move the story forward.
+With initial deployment done and the initial conflict behind us, it is time to look back at the events in the past.
+The goal of Season 2 will be to play on old events and move the story forward.
+To this end, we will be looking at old and new players alike; based on their history new adventures and events will be defined, prepared and executed.

-**To be determent**
+**To be determent and discussed**